Call for Book Chapters: "Exhibiting Virtual Bodies: The social, Cultural and Phenomenological impact of VR on the creative industries"

 Wojciechowski, R, Walczak, K, White, M, et al. (2004, April) Building virtual and augmented reality museum exhibitions.
 In: Proceedings of the Ninth International Conference on 3D Web Technology.
 New York: ACM, pp. 135–144.

-This proposal is due at February 1st 2021.
+This proposal is due on February 1st 2021.

 Page last updated on November 26th 2020.
 All information correct at the time, but subject to change.